 It's time to see women in Lexington, MA

-LexSeeHer, Inc. is a 501(c)(3) in Lexington, Massachusetts, the "Birthplace of American Liberty."
+LexSeeHer, Inc. is a registered 501(c)(3) non-profit organization in Lexington, Massachusetts, the "Birthplace of American Liberty."
 Our mission is to make women visible.
 We initiated the call for a monument to recognize and honor women's economic, political, intellectual, social and cultural contributions to our community and country.

 LexSeeHer selected sculptor Meredith Bergmann for the project in November 2021.
 “Meredith Bergmann distinguished herself by proposing an innovative, inclusive concept that beautifully conveys the many interconnected ways Lexington women have advanced liberty," said Jessie Steigerwald, LexSeeHer President.
 A preliminary sketch depicted 20 women and girls in the design, highlighting a wide variety of women's contributions across the town's 300+ year history.